captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

-We felt sick…astonished really.
-The body was not there as it had been, not buried exactly, just a thin layer of dust, just enough to put his ghost at rest…no footprints of wild animals…no dog tracks…nothing.
+We were sick…astonished really.
+The body was not there as it had been, not buried exactly, just a thin layer of dust,

 ---

+just enough to put his ghost at rest…no footprints of wild animals…no dog tracks…nothing.

+---

-The body was intact.
+His body was intact.
 We began to fight, quarrel, shout at each other.

 ---